telekom-mms/helm-charts/README.md

 ### New Chart

-To add a new Chart please follow the instruction for [Chart Releaser](https://github.com/helm/chart-releaser#usage)
+To add a new Chart please follow the instructions from [Chart Releaser](https://github.com/helm/chart-releaser#usage).